ishais123/ishai-s-projects/README.md

 # ishais-jon-project

-# It's private project to containerized ftp application wrote in python that get .mp4 file and upload it to S3 bucket in AWS
+# It's a private project to containerized ftp application wrote in python that get .mp4 file and upload it to S3 bucket in AWS

 To run this server perform the steps below :